-- of Radiation on Svalbard and Jan Mayen of 9 May 2003. - Furthermore, Regulation relating to Systematic Health, Environmental and Safety Activities in Enterprises of 6 December 1996 is adopted pursuant to several acts concerning health and safety issues, among them the Radiation Protection Act.

-5.3 Act of 13 March 1981 Concerning Protection against Pollution and Concerning Waste
+- Furthermore, Regulation relating to Systematic Health, Environmental and Safety Activities in Enterprises of 6 December 1996 is adopted pursuant to several acts concerning health and safety issues, among them the Radiation Protection Act. - E.3 Act of 13 March 1981 Concerning Protection against Pollution and Concerning Waste

 The Act of 13 March 1981 Concerning Protection against Pollution and Concerning Waste was established for the purpose of preventing and reducing harm and nuisance from pollution.
 This is reflected in the main rule of the act, which says that pollution is forbidden, unless it is specifically permitted by law, regulations or individual permits.
 The act shall secure a satisfactory environmental quality based on a balance of interests, which includes costs associated with any measures and other economic considerations.
-Pursuant to three regulations concerning Act. radioactive pollution and radioactive waste have been issued:
+Pursuant to regulations Act. three concerning the radioactive pollution and radioactive waste have been issued: